ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 A Committee member will be removed from the Committee if they:

 #.
-Do not participate in asynchronous discussions and voting on the `Community Topics <https://forum.ansible.com/tags/c/project/7/community-wg>`_ for more than 3 months in a row.
+Do not participate in asynchronous discussions and voting on `Community Topics <https://forum.ansible.com/tags/c/project/7/community-wg>`_ for more than 3 months in a row.
 #.
 Participate unreasonably irregularly (for example, once a month for several months).
 Unreasonably is defined by other Committee members considering circumstances in each particular case.
 #.
 Violate the :ref:`code_of_conduct`.